ClexyT/Notes-App/README.md

 # Notes-App
-a proyect in progress with vaancito
+a proyect in progress with vaancito and migue